Jithin-jith/AI-Automation-with-N8N/Basic automation/README.md

-# Email Automation
+# 📧 Email Automation

-This is a basic automation for a boutique to track the orders of the customer and send the order details via email.
-This will also save the details in a google spreadsheet.
+This automation helps a boutique efficiently **track customer orders** and **send order details via email**.

-The workflow follows the following the steps
- - **Lankara order form** - This form allows the boutique to fill details of the customer order.
+It also securely stores the order information in a **Google Spreadsheet** for easy tracking and future analysis.

+---

+## 🔄 Workflow Steps

+1. **📝 Lankara Order Form**
+   The boutique fills in customer order details using this form.

+2. **✉️ Gmail Message**
- - **Gmail Message** - Once the form is submitted a email will be sent to the boutique team informing them about the new order.
+   Once the form is submitted, an automated email is sent to the boutique team, notifying them about the **new order**.

+3. **📊 Google Spreadsheet**
- - **Google spreadsheet** - The order details will also get stored in the google spreadsheet serving as a database for future tracking and analysis.
+   The order details are automatically stored in a Google Spreadsheet, serving as a **central database** for tracking and analysis.

+---

+✅ **Benefits**:
+- Saves time by eliminating manual data entry.
+- Reduces errors in order tracking.
+- Keeps all customer order data organized and accessible.